stakater/employee-handbook/content/handbook_sweden.md

 ### SIM-card

-Each employee will get a postpaid SIM-card from the company with a subscription type minimum Flat rate with 50 GB data, which includes unlimited free calls and SMS/MMS within Sweden.
+Each employee will get a postpaid SIM-card from the company with a subscription type minimum Flat rate with 50 Gb data, which includes unlimited free calls and SMS/MMS within Sweden.
 Employees should use it only for calls within Sweden.
 The cost of all calls outside Sweden (if not official) will be deducted from the salary.

 ### Health and training grant